FreshRicardo/MLP-implementation-with-numpy/README.md

 The implementation of a fully connected NN with pure numpy.

+## Introduction

+A simple MLP is developed purely based on numpy.
+At this time, some components for a neural network is included, and others are still in developing.
+What has been done is as follows:

+* Relu and sigmoid activation.
+* Cross entropy loss.
+* Xavier and MSRA initializations.
+* Mini-batch gradient descent.

 ## Example
 Start with a multi-class classification problem.
 Use MNIST dataset(60000 train samples and 10000 test samples) as an example.